manuel-uberti/manuel-uberti.github.io/_posts/2018-04-23-dcd-round-up.md

 The lightning talks kicked off with some magical REPL-debugging from [Valentin Waeselynck](https://twitter.com/val_waeselynck). [scope-capture](https://github.com/vvvvalvalval/scope-capture) looked promising, and I can only hope for an integration with CIDER.
-Dr Roland Kay reminded us the usefulness of clojure.spec, although if I had to base my opinion of clojure.spec on his talk, it roughly looked like the type-system Clojure is missing.
+Dr Roland Kay reminded us of the usefulness of clojure.spec, although if I had to base my opinion of clojure.spec on his talk, it roughly looked like the type-system Clojure is missing.
 No trolling intended.
 [Thomas van der Veen](https://twitter.com/thomasvdv007) hit the MQTT broker pedal, mixing Java